gayfamicom/deer-social/README.md

 the web version of the app.

 The Authenticated Transfer Protocol ("AT Protocol" or "atproto") is a decentralized social media protocol.
 You don't *need* to understand AT Protocol to work with this application, but it can help.
 You may wish to reference [resources linked in social-app](https://github.com/bluesky-social/social-app#development-resources).
-However, please don't harass the Bluesky team with issues or questions pertaining to deer.social.
+However, please don't harass the Bluesky team or the deer.social team with issues or questions pertaining to bsky.meowing.zip.

-Deer is a fork of the official client, social-app.
+bsky.meowing.zip is a fork of Deer which is also a fork of the official client, social-app.
 It encompasses a set of schemas and APIs built in the overall AT Protocol framework.
 The namespace for these "Lexicons" is `app.bsky.*`.

 ## Contributions

-> deer.social is a community fork, and we'd love to merge your PR!
+> bsky.meowing.zip is a community fork, and we'd love to merge your PR!

-As a rule of thumb, the best features for deer.social are ones that have a disproportionately positive impact on the user experience compared to the matinance overhead.
+As a rule of thumb, the best features for bsky.meowing.zip are ones that have a disproportionately positive impact on the user experience compared to the matinance overhead.
-Unlike some open source projects, since deer.social is a soft fork, any features (patches) we add on top of upstream social-app need to be maintained.
+Unlike some open source projects, since bsky.meowing.zip is a soft fork, any features (patches) we add on top of upstream social-app need to be maintained.
 For example, a change to the way posts are composed may be very invasive, touching lots of code across the codebase.
 If upstream refactors this component, we will need to rewrite this feature to be compatible or drop it from the client.